Frequently Asked Questions

 Just give me the highlights.

-• Choice of day for middle school; choice of time for elementary learners on Wednesday
+• Choice of time for elementary learners on Wednesday

 • Elementary: Saturday mornings PLUS Wednesdays with choice of workshops